Thaisdahack/Dax-PowerBi-project/README.md

 # Dax PowerBi (Majestic Project)

-Analysis of sales and financial health of a multinational focused on the sale of school supplies using DAX measures on Power BI.
+### Using DAX measures on Power BI to analysis of sales and financial health of a multinational focused on the sale of school supplies.

 ## General Analysis